bentoml/BentoML/README.md

 ```

 Note you must ensure the pip and conda dependencies are available in your python
 environment when using `bentoml serve` command.
-More commonly we recommand using
+More commonly we recommend using
 BentoML API server with Docker:

+#### Run REST API server with Docker

 You can build a Docker Image for running API server hosting your BentoML archive
 by using the archive folder as docker build context: